How to make dividers for a Jewelry Drawer

 The drawer for this divider is 1″ deep so I will make the dividers 1″ deep as well.
 Use the cut you just made in the scrap wood as a gauge and cut your stock for the dividers to a thickness that will fit into the test cut, snug, but not tight.
 It should slide in with little effort.

-Setting the blade height
+Setting the Blade Height

 Set the blade height exactly half the width of the divider pieces, in this case 1/2″.
 Use a test piece to get it right.
 This insures that the parts go together properly, any error doubles.